notblackout/kf2-controlled-difficulty/spawn.md

 Values for `SpawnCycle`:

-* unmodded: use standard KF2's randomized spawn system
+* unmodded: Use standard KF2's randomized spawn system
-* ini: spawn zeds according to the `SpawnCycleDefs` settings in `KFGame.ini`
+* ini: Spawn zeds according to the `SpawnCycleDefs` settings in `KFGame.ini`
+* anything else: Interpreted as the name of `SpawnCycle` preset.
+Must be listed in `CDSpawnPresets` and must support the selected game length.

 `SpawnCycle=<value>` can be appended to the `open` command used to start CD.

 `SpawnCycleDefs` can only appear in `KFGame.ini`, not in the `open` command.
 This is an array of strings defining a list of squads to spawn in a particular wave.
 The first `SpawnCycleDefs` that appears in `KFGame.ini` controls Wave 1, the second controls Wave 2, etc.  The number of `SpawnCycleDefs` must match the game length or an error message will be printed at game startup and CD will revert to unmodded spawn behavior.

 A single `SpawnCycleDefs` line for a wave is a comma-separated list of squads.
 Squads are comprised of one or more underscore-separated elements, where each element is a number and a zed type.
 This allows for heterogeneous squads.

+The squads on each `SpawnCycleDefs` are spawned in the order listed.
+If only part of a squad can be spawned (because of `MaxMonsters`), then zeds are spawned left-to-right within the squad.
+For example, a hypothetical 1Stalker_1Cyst squad will spawn the stalker first and the cyst second.

+If CD reaches the end of a `SpawnCycleDefs` list before the end of the wave, then CD goes back to the beginning of the `SpawnCycleDefs` line and repeats it.
+This is why they're called cycles.
+They repeat as necessary to supply the number of zeds required for the selected difficulty, wave number, and player count.

 Each squad must contain between one and ten zeds (inclusive).
 Each wave defined with `SquadCycleDefs` should have at least one squad.